 The selection, as determined by law, was made by Secretary of the Treasury Timothy F. Geithner on August 25, 2009, after "consultation with the governor or chief executive of each host jurisdiction and Secretary of the Interior Ken Salazar," the US Mint said on the day of the announcement.

-As mentioned, 2013 marks the fourth year of the American the Beautiful Quarters series.
+As mentioned, 2014 marks the fifth year of the American the Beautiful Quarters series.
 Designs on the coins honor:

 The US Mint created a National Site Registry listing the order for the quarters, which was based on when a site was first established as a national park or site.
 (See the Quarters Release Schedule.)